farhapartex/movietracking-backend/README.md

 * Run DB migration by: `python manage.py migrate`
 * Create a superuser: `python manage.py createsuperuser`, after provide a username & password.
 For username, please use an email
 * Run the server: `python manage.py runserver` and open the link `http://localhost:8000/`

+### Setup Frontend
+* Clone repo from this link: https://github.com/farhapartex/movie-tracking-frontend
+* Navigate to the project directory
+* Install all packages by using `yarn` command
+* Run the frontend server by `yarn start`

 ### How the system works